isaacdonaldson/tps/README.md

 I assumed that disputes, resolutions, and chargebacks only occur on deposits.
 This is a reasonable assumption, as there is no clear way to handle these on other transaction types.

 ### Frozen Account Prevents Activity
 I assumed that a frozen account prevents anymore transactions from being processed on it.
-So all 5 transactions would be ignored for that account.
+So all 5 transaction types would be ignored for that account.

 ### Accounts can be created
 I assumed that on failed transactions, the account can still be created and it have no effect on the output as long as the transaction did not effect the account at all (i.e. Account exists but balances are all 0).